 - May be manipulative and untruthful to gain the constant support of others

-These symptoms may manifest in many different ways, depending on the exact circumstances of the person suffering from the disorder.
-Two very common manifestations of these symptoms are self-deprecation and interpersonal relationships that can be described as “clingy”.
+Dependent Personality Disorder symptoms may manifest in many different ways, depending on the exact circumstances of the person suffering from the disorder.
+Two very common manifestations of these symptoms are self-deprecation and interpersonal relationships that can be described as “clingy.”

 - Very often people suffering from this disorder do not maintain any meaningful relationships with anyone who does not provide some sort of support.